1Kote/1Kote/README.md

 -  Hi, I’m Daniel Nascimento Araújo
 -  I’m a Software Engenier Student
--  Currently working as Python and Java developer
 -  I’m looking foward to learn more and more about progaming
 -  How to reach me:
--  Instagram: n.daniel_p
 -  Linkedin: https://www.linkedin.com/in/danielnascs/